Market Microstructure

 Definition of Market Microstructure

-Unlike traditional economics that often overlooks trading mechanics, microstructure literature looks into how distinct trading mechanisms influence the price formation process.
+Unlike traditional economics which often overlooks the trading mechanics of who’s buying, who’s selling, how much influence they have, and their motivations, microstructure literature looks into how distinct trading mechanisms influence the price formation process.

 The National Bureau of Economic Research (NBER) has a dedicated group for market microstructure research.